nushell/nushell.github.io/book/custom_completions.md

 You can configure the closure to run an external completer, such as [carapace](https://github.com/rsteube/carapace-bin).

+When the closure returns unparsable json (e.g. an empty string) it defaults to file completion.

-An external completer is a function that takes the current command as a string list, and outputs a list of records with a `value` and `description` keys, like custom completion functions.
+An external completer is a function that takes the current command as a string list, and outputs a list of records with `value` and `description` keys, like custom completion functions.

 > **Note**
 > This closure will accept the current command as a list.
 For example, typing `my-command --arg1 <tab>` will receive `[my-command --arg1 " "]`.